AMA Red Carpet: Cardi B wears gold mask and veil at 2021 American Music Awards - ExBulletin

 PHOTOS: AMA 2021 red carpet

-This year’s AMA red carpet is all about sparkle and shine: Singer JoJo wore a strappy silver dress that sparkled from head to toe and Latin artist Kali Uchis’ favorite contestant wore donned a silky pink corset dress paired with a matching dress.
+This year’s AMA red carpet is all about sparkle and shine: Most nominated artist, Olivia Rodrigo, wore a shimmering baby blue dress.

+Slits and cutouts also had a moment this year: performer Chloe’s dress featured a hip-height slit below a near-waist cutout and Halle Bailey donned a brown velvet dress revealing the belly.

+Cardi won’t let fans spread “rumors” about her look before the Fan Vote awards show.

 “I am thrilled to wear all the clothes I have … because I give fashion,” she said at the event.